How anyone can lead a successful procurement negotiation

 Practice makes perfect

-Not every negotiation will go perfectly, and most likely, they’ll all be different in some way.
+Not every negotiation will go perfectly; most likely, they’ll all be different.
 Use every negotiation as a learning experience.
-Take notes so you’ll know where to improve next time.
-The more you do it, the better at it you’ll become.

-If you’re interested in more negotiation tactics, take a look at our best practices for software negotiation.
+If you’re interested in more negotiation tactics, look at our best practices for software negotiation.

 Understanding a procurement negotiation through a supplier’s eyes

 Another thing you can do to set yourself apart as a skilled negotiator is to imagine the negotiation process through the supplier’s eyes.
-For supply chain professionals juggling large SaaS stacks, it’s common to focus on short-term metrics and zero-sum negotiations due to a simple lack of time.
+Supply chain professionals juggling large SaaS stacks expect to focus on short-term metrics and zero-sum negotiations due to a lack of time.
 But the supplier will not likely approach this negotiation in the same way.

-You can almost guarantee that the supplier will spend a significant amount of time and effort learning your key business requirements, your key interests, what you’re seeking, and even your personality style.
+You can almost guarantee that the supplier will spend significant time and effort learning your essential business requirements, your fundamental interests, what you’re seeking, and even your personality style.

 They will research to the fullest extent to determine why you are seeking their product.
 Is this something new intended to streamline manual processes?
 Is it replacing an existing SaaS product that isn’t working out?
 Has a current supplier proposed contractual changes that are unfavorable?

 Consider what your supplier might be doing to prepare for negotiations with you.
 Understanding this will help you approach the procurement negotiation prepared and with empathy.
 Making this an ongoing practice will build strategic supplier relationships.